-Each department is responsible to ensure access, use, and disclosure of PHI and IIHI is restricted to the minimum necessary for an employee to perform their specific job function.
-Routine disclosures must always be limited to the minimum necessary to meet the purpose of the Disclosure.
-Written PHI and IIHI should always be forwarded to the Human Resources (HR).
-Until this information can be forwarded to HR it must be secured at work locations in locked drawers and file cabinets. ePHI shall be password protected and secured.
+Each department is responsible for ensuring internal access, use, and disclosure of PHI and IIHI is restricted to the minimum necessary for an employee to perform their specific job function.
+Requests for PHI that originate outside of the Commission should be forwarded to Human Resources (HR) for verification that the requested access, use, or disclosure of PHI and IIHI is permitted, authorized, and to verify the identity of the person(s) seeking such information.

+Written PHI and IIHI should always be forwarded to HR and not kept in other department locations.
+If it is not feasible for this information to immediately be forwarded to HR, it must be secured at work locations in locked drawers and file cabinets until it is able to be forwarded. ePHI shall be password protected and secured.